Frequently Asked Questions

 A: Our typical survey output is to flag and paint our findings directly on the surface.
 This is the most accurate form of marking when excavation is expected to commence within a few days of service.

 GPRS also uses global positioning system (GPS) to collect data points of findings.
-This data can be used to generate a plan, field sketch, Google Earth image, or CAD file to permanently preserve findings for future use.
+This data can be used to generate a plan, Google Earth image, or CAD file to permanently preserve findings for future use.
+GPRS does not provide land surveying services.
+If you need land surveying services, please contact a professional land surveyor.
 Please contact us to discuss pricing and marking options that your project may need.

 Q: Can GPR determine the difference between rebar and electrical conduit?

-A: In most cases, ground penetrating radar can accurately be used to differentiate between rebar and electrical conduit, though the two materials produce very similar readings.
-We are able to differentiate between them by identifying the rebar pattern (spacing and elevation).
-If the pattern is broken, the rupture is likely from the presence of a conduit.
+A: In most cases, ground penetrating radar can accurately be used to differentiate between rebar and electrical conduit, though the two materials produce similar readings.
 We have an extremely high success rate in identifying electrical conduits in supported slabs or in slabs-on-grade prior to saw cutting or core drilling.

 Additionally, GPRS has the capability of using electromagnetic induction to determine the location of conduits in the concrete.
 If we are able to induce a tone onto the metal conduit we can locate it with pinpoint accuracy.
 We can also locate the conduit if it has “live” electrical current running through it.